FBarnes99/Difficulty-Research/README.md

 -Example: **XCOM 2** reuses different maps and changes the position of the player and the enemies to make already seen situations interesting.

+### Randomizing some part of the game

+-This process consists of using random generated numbers to alterate some part of the game.

+* Pros: It makes mechanics of the game more interesting by making the new everytime.
+* Cons: This system has to be balanced so the players do not get frustrated

+-Example: **XCOM 2** reuses different maps and changes the position of the player and the enemies to make already seen situations interesting.

 ### Resources